 How the Program Operates

-The non-profit Center for Good Food Purchasing, which created the GFPP, assists institutions in program implementation.
-The Center works with them to evaluate how current purchasing practices match up with the Good Food Purchasing standards.
-The institutions then identify goals to move them forward in supporting the six value categories for food purchases.
-The Center also works with them to measure their progress on an annual basis and then celebrates institutional success as goals are achieved.
+The Good Food Purchasing Program provides a metric based, flexible framework that encourages large institutions to direct their buying power toward five core values.
+Each institution participates in a baseline assessment to evaluate how current purchasing practices match up with the Good Food Purchasing standards.
+The institutions then identify goals to move them forward in supporting the five value categories for food purchases.

 Why Denver?

 The Good Food Purchasing Program was under consideration by the Denver Sustainable Food Policy Council when the Denver Food Vision 2030 was being developed.
 The goals of the GFPP are consistent with the goals of the Mayor-approved Denver Food Vision 2030, including: to increase the size of the Denver food economy by $500 million dollars; attract $100 million dollars to Denver’s food businesses; and increase local food purchases to 25% for Denver agencies with public meal programs.
 Setting a policy for a new comprehensive food purchasing standard, the City can improve the quality of food provided to communities in need, boost local economies and encourage the adoption of environmentally friendly food policies.
-Institutions and agencies participating in the Denver Good Food Purchasing Program include: the Denver Sheriff’s Department; the Denver Office of Children’s Affairs; Denver Public Schools; the Denver Museum of Nature and Science, and Centura Health.
+Institutions and agencies that have participated in the Denver Good Food Purchasing Program include: the Denver Sheriff’s Department; the Denver Office of Children’s Affairs; Denver Public Schools; the Denver Museum of Nature and Science, Denver Health and Red Rocks Amphitheater.

 Moving the Good Food Purchasing Program Forward